 Do you know what you really see?

-Once in a while a campaign comes along and it is only then, when our eyes are opened fully, that we start to realise the brain washing, conforming body image that is spoon fed to us on a daily basis.
+Once in a while, a campaign comes along and it is only then when our eyes are opened fully, that we start to realise the brainwashing, conforming body image that is spoon-fed to us on a daily basis.
 Every time you walk into a clothes shop and see a mannequin smaller than you, does that mentally affect you?
 Demand that you change in order to make their clothes look good?
-In the shops mannequins are displayed in pride of place with the most popular items hanging from them, often clipped back because the figures themselves are too small to wear the clothing properly.
-It is said that the average size of a woman in the UK is a 16 whereas most mannequin are between 8 and 10.
+In the shop’s mannequins are displayed in pride of place with the most popular items hanging from them, often clipped back because the figures themselves are too small to wear the clothing properly.
+It is said that the average size of a woman in the UK is 16 whereas most mannequins are between size 8 and 10.

 It is not just their weight that is the problem with mannequins.
 Those that are visually disabled, and who struggle on a daily basis, are sick of being called ugly by the generic image of a beautiful woman that is repeated over and over again, no matter the store.
 Things are changing, though.
 A Swiss ad agency called Pro Infermis waded in on the debate and it opened our eyes to the superficial nature of the society we live in.
 The video is aptly called Who is Perfect?

 Just how much buzz the campaign has created is inspiring but it also goes to show that people are sick and tired of this false, corrupted message of body perfection that seems to plague the fashion industry like a bad smell.
 According to national studies, 35% of amputees are depressed or have some sort of mental disorder that is down to their amputation.
 Returning to a normal life after losing a limb is hard enough without constantly being forced to observe a beauty ideal that is permanently unattainable.